SniK140/spnxclient_mac/README.md

 # spnxclient_mac
-Spnxclient (Sigur Cleint) for macos
+Spnxclient (Sigur Cleint) for macos.
+Compiled and packaged from the linux version.